 Both methods have their advantages and disadvantages in terms of time, cost and realism of the results.
-Handmade animation, although they can be very expressive, will never look realistic.
+Handmade animation, although it can be very expressive, will never look realistic.
 Motion capture looks realistic, but has a lot of physical limitations and depends on the skills of human actors.

 Cascadeur introduces a third way of animating.
 It provides animators with convenient tools, allowing you to either:

-- Create realistic and believable action animation from scratch and then fix the physical characteristics of the animation with the help of physics-tools, or
+- Create realistic and believable action animation from scratch and then fix the physical characteristics of the animation with the help of physics tools, or

 - Take existing MoCap data, modify it to the desired result and then fix the correctness of the physical characteristics.